kinojacky/simple-photo-album/README.md

 This project is open source and available under the [MIT License](LICENSE).

+### Photo Credits

+All sample photos used in this project were sourced from [Unsplash](https://unsplash.com), a platform providing high-quality, freely-usable images.
+We extend our gratitude to the Unsplash community and the individual photographers who have made their work available for use.

+Please note that while the code of this project is under the MIT License, the photos are subject to the [Unsplash License](https://unsplash.com/license).
+This license allows for free use of the photos for commercial and non-commercial purposes, but does not allow for selling unaltered copies of the photos or using them to compete with Unsplash.

 ## Contributing

 Contributions, issues, and feature requests are welcome.
-Feel free to check [issues page](https://github.com/yourusername/simple-photo-album/issues) if you want to contribute.
+Feel free to check [issues page](https://github.com/kinojacky/simple-photo-album/issues) if you want to contribute.

 ## Author